 A proposal must be submitted by each faculty member offering a course in conjunction with Rutgers-Camden Learning Abroad or Study Away, including programs where students in distinct courses are traveling to the same destination (e.g. South Africa).

-The Learning Abroad and Study Away Academic Advisory Committee does not oversee situations where staff and students travel together on non-academic programs.
-Even in these cases, however, to assure compliance with university regulations, staff members leading non-academic travel programs, and students who accompany them, must register using the Rutgers Global-Study Abroad catalog.
-For information on registration and compliance contact the Rutgers-Camden Office of International Students & Global Programs at email@example.com.
+The Learning Abroad and Study Away Academic Advisory Committee (LASAAAC) does not oversee situations where staff and students travel together on non-academic programs.
+Even in these cases, however, to assure compliance with university regulations, staff members leading non-academic travel programs, and students who accompany them, must register on the International Travel Registration site.

 To facilitate record-keeping and compliance with the Academic and Administrative Framework, the program requires a new proposal even in the case of programs that have been offered in the past.
 The Framework may be found here.